Cottle County, Texas

 Cottle County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 1,380.
 Its county seat is Paducah.
 The county was founded in 1876 and later organized in 1892.
 It is named for George Washington Cottle, who died defending the Alamo.
-Cottle County was formerly one of 46 prohibition, or entirely dry counties in the state of Texas.
+Cottle County was formerly one of 46 prohibition or entirely dry counties in Texas.
 It now allows beer and wine sales.

 The Matador Ranch, based in neighboring Motley County, once reached into Cottle County.